-Continues the study of analytic geometry and the calculus of algebraic and transcendental functions; including, rectangular, polar, and parametric graphing, indefinite and definite integrals, methods of integration, and power series along with applications.
+Continues the study of analytic geometry and the calculus of algebraic and transcendental functions, including rectangular, polar, and parametric graphing, indefinite and definite integrals, methods of integration, and power series along with applications.
 Designed for mathematical, physical, and engineering science programs.
-Prerequisite:MTH 173 or equivalent.
-(Credit will not be awarded for more than one of MTH 174, MTH 176, or MTH 274.)
+Prerequisite: MTH 173 or equivalent.
 Lecture 5 hours per week.